 1. Invest in Training

-Higher productivity is directly proportional to employee skills.
+Higher Industrial Productivity is directly proportional to employee skills.
 People who know their jobs better always end up completing tasks faster and without errors.
 Manufacturing companies need to go the extra mile with training to develop skilled and capable employees.
 Traditional forms of training are still effective, but building new pathways and processes for skill development can take you a long way.
 Training is an important aspect of every business.
-The emplyoer as well as employee stay updated and alert about current industry situation etc.
+The employer as well as employee stay updated and alert about current industry situation etc.

 2. Embrace innovation

 This one is a no-brainer because the pandemic has taught the lesson of innovation to all business domains.
 Technologies such as automation, robotics, and 3D printing have emerged as game-changers.
 They kept factories going and thriving even amid the lockdowns.
 While these new technologies sound expensive in the short term, they promise to pay for themselves in the long term.
-They boost productivity and bring a competitive advantage to keep your business ahead of the pack.
+They boost Industrial Productivity and bring a competitive advantage to keep your business ahead of the pack.

 As rightly said, innovation is the key to success.
 Adding innovation to your product or services, creating your own SUP can boost your business.
 Innovation is the only channel through which you can stay alive in the market race.